kasperjj/LazyJSONBenchmark/README.md

 ### LargeObject Parse

 Once again, this test is executed in the same way as the SmallObject parse test.
-As the object size and complexity increases, LazyJSON gains an even bigger advantage over the other libraries tested.
-This test does not include LoganSquare as I was too Lazy to figure out how to get it to parse this object (I suspect it can't deal with the inner classes, but haven't investigated the matter).
+As the object size and complexity increase, LazyJSON gains an even bigger advantage over the other libraries tested.
+This test does not include LoganSquare as I was too lazy to figure out how to get it to parse this object (I suspect it can't deal with the inner classes, but haven't investigated the matter).

 JSON Library | Min | Max | Avg | Median
 -------------|-----|-----|-----|-------